-Dominic (b.1973) is a UK composer, orchestrator and musician.
-He graduated from Oxford University in 1994 having studied with Susan Wollenberg and John Warrack.
+Dominic (b.1973) graduated from Oxford University in 1994 having studied with Susan Wollenberg and John Warrack.
 He is also a graduate of the Royal College of Music where his masters degree studies were funded with a PRS Foundation Scholarship.
 He studied with Joseph Horovitz, Timothy Salter and Prof. David Burnand.

 BBC 1 and 2, ITV, Channel 4 and 5, Sky, BBC World Service, Jazz FM, English National Opera, English National Ballet, Royal Albert Hall, Wigmore Hall, Carl Davis, RPO, LSO, BBC Concert Orchestra, Orion Orchestra, Brighton Festival, Frank Strobel, MDR Orchestra (Germany), Pink Floyd, Peter Scholes, Universal Music Group, Jaz Coleman, Elton John, Christian Dior, Harrods, Bedlam Theatre Co of Cornwall, Christopher William Hill, Class Action Theatre, Hookhitch Theatre, Emma Spurgin Hussey, Little Bear Pictures, Phil Hawkins, WeARE FSTVL/JWT, V Festival, Latitude Festival, Pepsi UK, The NHS, The Home Office, 23red…